aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-forms/acroforms/_index.md

 For a more detailed study of the possibilities of working with forms, study the following articles in the section:

--[Create Form](/pdf/cpp/create-form/) - create form from scratch, adding RadioButtonField, TextBoxField, Caption Field using C++.
+- [Create Form](/pdf/cpp/create-form/) - create form from scratch, adding RadioButtonField, TextBoxField, Caption Field using C++.

 - [Fill Form](/pdf/cpp/fill-form/) - to fill a form field, get the field from the Document object’s Form collection.